Why choose BREEAM?

 The Code’s framework enables BRE Global Ltd to apply the principles of robust science and independence, which have always underpinned BREEAM, to drive sustainability across the built environment and on a global scale.
 A key feature of the framework is the ability to allow organisations in other countries to adapt BREEAM to their local context and affiliate their processes, products and tools with BREEAM across all life cycle stages of the built environment.
 At the same time, it ensures that the key underpinning standards are applied consistently but in a market focused way.

-All the Directors as well as every BREEAM employee, both past and present are passionate about what we do, it’s not just the BREEAM standards that are the result of extensive research and learning from worldwide best practise, but also our collaborative work with the construction industry, which helps us drive improvements to create amazing buildings and sustainable market transformation that we all seek.
-Learn more.
+Every member of the team, both past and present are passionate about what we do, it’s not just the BREEAM standards that are the result of extensive research and learning from worldwide best practise, but also our collaborative work with the construction industry, which helps us to deliver on our purpose; to inspire and empower transformation in the built environment.
+Read more

 “BREEAM Communities encapsulates our strategic approach to development.
 We regard the assessment process as cost neutral as it helps smooth out the planning process and demonstrates the high quality we would be seeking to achieve.”